ODOT-PTS/GTFS-ride/spec/en/reference.md

 File: **Optional**

 If an agency can associate supplementary ridership data with a specific rider, [rider_trip.txt](#rider_triptxt) may be used to record the rider-generated details.
-Care should be exercised in the creation of the **rider_id** field to sufficiently anonymize a rider’s identity.
+Care should be taken to consider privacy implications of collecting or sharing rider related information.
 The [rider_trip.txt](#rider_triptxt) file may be useful for origin/destination, rider demographic, fare structure, network configuration, transit equity, demand forecasting, and performance review studies.

 |  Field Name | Required | Details |
 |  ------ | ------ | ------ |